l1nk-glitch/skills-communicate-using-markdown/index.md

-# Headers, images and code snippets
+# Headers, images and code snippets... and task lists?!

 ## Headers
 ###### here is the smallest header - anything inbetween goes!

+## task list
+- [ ] Turn on GitHub Pages
+- [ ] Outline my portfolio
+- [ ] Introduce myself to the world

 ## Code snippets
 ```